 Personal attention drives UW-Stevens Point School of Business and Economics students toward success

-Within our business administration, accounting and economics programs you’ll find tracks such as finance, insurance and real estate (FIRE); management; marketing; entrepreneurship; and international business so you can meet your career goals.
+data analytics programs you’ll find tracks such as finance, insurance and real estate (FIRE); management; marketing; entrepreneurship; and international business so you can meet your career goals.

 We help you find real-world opportunities outside the classroom.
 Networking,

 Earn local and global success